BryanJ1ang/chess-spring/README.md

 ## Features
 - Singleplayer mode against AI opponent
   - Supports as many concurrent games as the server can handle (haven't stress tested it)
-- Real-time online multiplayer (play againt your friend)
+- Real-time online multiplayer (play against your friend)
   - Note: multiplayer currently only supports 1 single game at a time.
 Any client that selects multiplayer will be connected to the same game.
 (Game is refreshed when a single client disconnects)
 - Server-side game logic and validation